310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Madara hidden %}
-“Why’re you acting so surprised… You’re as timid as always — although that has its own cute charm to it.”
+“Why’re you acting so surprised… You’re as timid as always—although that has its own cute charm to it.”

 “I called you ‘cause I have a favor to ask of you, of course.”